apache/calcite/site/_docs/howto.md

 Before you start:

 * Make sure you are using JDK 8.
+Note: you need Java 8u202 or later in case you use OpenJDK-based Java.
 * Make sure build and tests succeed with `-Dcalcite.test.db=hsqldb` (the default)

 {% highlight bash %}